 How much can you expect to make as a dental hygienist?
-The Bureau of Labor Statistics (BLS) states that the median pay for dental hygienists is around $76,200 per year or $36.65 per hour.
-The job outlook for this career comes in at 6 percent.
+The Bureau of Labor Statistics (BLS) states that the median pay for dental hygienists is around $77,810 per year or $37.41 per hour.
+The job outlook for this career comes in at 9 percent (faster than average).

 Veterinary technicians are responsible for handling different kinds of tasks at veterinary offices.
 Some of these include assisting veterinarians during exams, preparing pets for surgical procedures, bathing and doing other grooming tasks, administering vaccines and medications, and taking X-rays.
 While some veterinary technicians work in small animal practices, others work with farm animals or zoo animals.

-According to BLS, the median pay for vet techs is around $35,320 per year or $16.98 per hour.
-The job outlook for this career is expected to be 16 percent through 2029, which is much higher than average.
-A higher job outlook means there should be plenty of vet tech jobs available in the coming years.
+According to BLS, the median pay for vet techs is around $36,850 per year or $17.72 per hour.
+The job outlook for this career is expected to be 20 percent through 2031, which is much faster than average.

 Paralegals provide attorneys with help in several ways, such as gathering facts for cases, contacting witnesses and clients, drafting documents, and researching laws and regulations.
 Different types of paralegal careers are available, including litigation paralegals, corporate paralegals, personal injury paralegals, bankruptcy paralegals, family law paralegals, and immigration paralegals.

-BLS states that the median salary for paralegals is roughly $51,740 per year or $24.87 per hour.
-Between 2019 and 2029, the job outlook for paralegals is 10 percent, which is considered higher than usual.
+BLS states that the median salary for paralegals is roughly $56,230 per year or $27.03 per hour.
+Between 2021 and 2031, the job outlook for paralegals is 14 percent, which is considered faster than average.
 This job outlook bodes well for those who decide to pursue this career with a paralegal studies associate degree.